vuongducphuong/documentation/content/applications/finance/accounting/bank/bank_synchronization/ponto.rst

 I have some errors with my beta institution
 -------------------------------------------

-Ponto provides institutions in *beta*, these institutions are not directly supported by Odoo and we advise you to contact Ponto directly.
+Ponto provides institutions in *beta*, these institutions are not directly supported by Leansoft and we advise you to contact Ponto directly.

 .. important::